leonjessen/keras_tensorflow_demo/README.md

 install_keras()
 ```

 That's it!
-Now we have all we need to be masters of the universe!
+Now we have all we need to be Data Science masters of the machine learning universe!

 Deep Feed Forward Artificial Neural Network
 ===========================================